Peter Kippax (footballer)

 Frederick Peter Kippax (17 July 1922 – 21 September 1987) was an English amateur footballer who played as a left winger.

 Career

 Club career

-Having made wartime guest appearances for Charlton Athletic, Grimsby Town, Manchester United, West Ham United, Fulham, Liverpool, Hearts, and Hibernian during World War Two, Kippax started his career in the Football League with Burnley, before moving to Liverpool in January 1949.
+Having made wartime guest appearances for Charlton Athletic, Grimsby Town, Manchester United, West Ham United, Fulham, Liverpool, Hearts, and Hibernian during World War II, Kippax started his career in the Football League with Burnley, before moving to Liverpool in January 1949.

-Kippax made his Liverpool debut in a 1-0 win over Birmingham City on 12 March 1949; this was to be his only appearance for the club, before joining Preston North End in 1950.
+Kippax made his Liverpool debut in a 1–0 win over Birmingham City on 12 March 1949; this was to be his only appearance for the club, before joining Preston North End in 1950.

 He later played for Yorkshire Amateur until 1956.

 International career

 Kippax represented Great Britain at the 1948 Summer Olympics, featuring three times as the British side finished fourth.